Wilson® U.S. Open™ 21" Jr Tennis Racquets

-Lightweight titanium-alloy racquets have large sweet spots and shorter lengths for junior players.
+Lightweight titanium-alloy racquets have large sweet spots and shorter lengths for younger players.

 Designed for brand new players ages 6 and under, this racquet offers a smaller length and featherweight construction that’s non-intimidating and friendlier for teaching the game to little ones.
 An oversized head and nylon strings provide the perfect opportunity to teach hitting and shot control.
 This is the smallest Wilson® brand racquet we offer!

 Trying to teach students ages 6 and under the basics of tennis on a normal-sized 27”L racquet isn’t going to yield results, which is why this 21”L Wilson® tennis racquet is ideal!
 The shorter overall length is less intimidating to younger students and will feel more comfortable and natural in their hands, leading them to develop a familiarity with the equipment that will translate to success in learning the game.
 The overall weight of the racquet is just 6.6 oz as well.